AlexsLemonade/OpenScPCA-analysis/docs/troubleshooting-faq/faq.md

 ### How can I use results from existing modules in my analysis module?

-Once modules reach maturity, the Data Lab adds them to a [Nextflow workflow](../ensuring-repro/openscpca-nf/index.md) to formally generate the module's results.
+Once modules reach maturity, the Data Lab adds them to a [Nextflow workflow](../ensuring-repro/openscpca-nf/index.md) to automatically generate the module's results from the latest data release.
 You can access results from completed modules [using the `download-results.py` script](../getting-started/accessing-resources/getting-access-to-data.md#accessing-scpca-module-results) and use them as input to your module.
 For example, you may wish to use cell type annotations determined in a different module as input.